 Opening Hours: Monday through Saturday, 11:00 am-10:00 pm.
 Closed on Sundays.

 If you're touring around the center of the city, near Notre Dame Cathedral or St-Michel, and want a healthy vegetarian snack, consider heading to Maoz.
 This global chain gets a lower rating for flavor and overall scrumptiousness, but it's a healthy, satisfying meal.
-At Maoz you assemble your own falafel, so you can pile that pita high with as many goodies as you like.
+At Maoz you assemble your own falafel, so you can pile that pita high with as many goodies as you like-- not to mention leave anything out that you don't care for.

 Address: 36 rue Saint-Andre-des-Arts, 6th arrondissement